 2.25 In practice, this means that the Parole Board must not only consider the evidence presented to it by the parties, but also ensure that any outstanding relevant information is collected.
-As noted in DSD, the Parole Board "is fully entitled, indeed obliged, to undertake a proactive role in examining all the available evidence and the submissions advanced, and it is not bound to accept the Secretary of State's approach," as a part of its inquisitorial function.
-The licence period, which they could apply to have cancelled after ten years.
-The Legal Aid, Sentencing, and Punishment of Offenders Act 2021 abolished the IPP sentence, albeit prospectively.
-As such, a number of individuals remain subject to IPP sentences today.
+As noted in DSD, 66 the Parole Board "is fully entitled, indeed obliged, to undertake a proactive role in examining all the available evidence and the submissions advanced, and it is not bound to accept the Secretary of State's approach," as a part of its inquisitorial function.
+The courts have considered and confirmed the inquisitorial nature of proceedings in a number of cases.
+67

-&lt;sup>64 Saunders, J., and J. Roberts., 'Parole Board Decision-Making: Two Key Challenges for the Parole Board of England and Wales'.
+64 Saunders, J., and J. Roberts., 'Parole Board Decision-Making: Two Key Challenges for the Parole Board of England and Wales'.
 Criminal Law Review, vol. 2019, no. 2, Sweet and Maxwell, pp. 131-46, p.2.

-&lt;sup>65 The Parole Board for England and Wales, 'Oral Hearing Guide', 2018, Chapter 3.
+65 The Parole Board for England and Wales, 'Oral Hearing Guide', 2018, Chapter 3.

-&lt;sup>66 R (on the application of DSD) v Parole Board of England and Wales [2018] EW.
+66 R (on the application of DSD) v Parole Board of England and Wales [2018] EW.